pfroud/bike-prices/README.md

 # Bicycle cost infographic generator

-In branch histogram_with_color is implementation of the Histogram which also shows material.
+Branch `histogram_with_color` has an implementation of the Histogram which shows stacked materials in each bar.

 <!-- need to use html to center -->